Ridik1317/Weather_VKMusicTranfer_telegramBots/README.md

 # weather yandex_bot
-These bot help to present moment and forcast weather with emoji-text message using yandex-weather request.
+This bot helps to present now and forcast weather with emoji-text message using yandex-weather request.